nss-day-cohort-20/ms2-milestone-challenge-megbrown/README.md

 1. Create an array of cars in the `inventory.json` file (see example structure below).
 Put at least three cars in the array.
 1. When your page first loads, you need to use an XHR to load the contents of the JSON file, and parse them into a native JavaScript object.
-1. Loop over your array of cars and build up an HTML string that will create a series of Bootstrap rows with 3 columns in each one.
+1. Loop over your array of cars and build up an HTML string to build a card for each car.
+Also, use Bootstrap to create rows.
+Each row should contain 3 columns.
 Make sure you have a parent element with a class of `container`.
 1. Put a standard Bootstrap navbar element at the top of your page.
 1. Put only two elements in the navbar.
     1. A text input field.